Kamilkkp/flashscore-scraper-app/libs/data-access/README.md

 ## Building

-Run `nx build libs` to build the library.
+Run `nx build data-access` to build the library.